 We installed the kitchen upper cabinets and doors without murder or divorce (although it was close once or twice).
 We installed the flooring and all the baseboard and trim.
 There remain a couple of pieces of threshold (both fussy, custom pieces that involve a bit of time and thought and which shouldn't be done while one is in the blitzkreig mode).
 The bedroom carpet remains to be purchased and installed.
 The piece we had stored in the crawl space looked a lot less viable than it did when we stored it and there was nothing we liked in stock in town.
 Not even a day's work remains once the materials are purchased.

 Outside, on the house, some vents were added to prevent moisture build-up in the insulation in the crawl space walls.
 The soffits and fascia were completed on the water shed and siding was installed on the front side and one end.
 Looks good if you only come so far down the driveway.
-Some fire wood got gathered that had been cut up last year, but left in the bush.
+Some fire wood got gathered that had been cut up last year, but left in the bush for the winter.

 Travel, so far, in August has consisted of returning from Meadow Lake to Regina with the truck, the fifth wheel and the car.